pyscript/polyplug/README.md

-make testjs - run the JavaScript test suite. make testpy - run the Python test suite. make minify - minify the project. make tidy - Tidy the Python code with black.
+make testjs - run the JavaScript test suite. make testpy - run the Python test suite. make minify - minify the project. make tidy - tidy the Python code with black. make docs - use Sphinx to create project documentation.
 ```

 ## Running the tests